peteroupc/html3dutil/doc/H3DU.MathUtil.md

 <a name='H3DU.MathUtil.colorTosRGB'></a>
 ### (static) H3DU.MathUtil.colorTosRGB(lin)

-Converts a color from linear sRGB to companded sRGB using the sRGB transfer function, and returns a new vector with the result.
+Converts a color from linear sRGB to encoded sRGB using the sRGB transfer function, and returns a new vector with the result.

 Linear RGB is linear because of its linear relationship of light emitted